-In 2010, the members of the Sierra Madre Fire Department who participated in fire suppression and emergency medical services; participated in a total of 5,090 hours of training.
-A further breakdown of this statistic shows the fire department as a group averaged 425 hours of training per month; and 6.2 hours of training per month, per individual.
-Fire suppression personnel (excluding single-role paramedics) averaged 120 hours of training each for the year, and averaged 9.6 hours per month of individual training.
-In 2013 the Sierra Madre Fire Department personnel participated in "in-house" department training; as well as, training provided by the Rio Hondo Fire Academy, and Northtree Fire International.
-Some of the major fire department trainings that were conducted in 2013 were: RIC (Rapid Intervention Crew) tactics and training (24-hour class).
-This class provided required knowledge and training to our personnel to assist and provide immediate rescue in the case of a downed firefighter during a fire and or rescue incident.
+In 2014, the members of the Sierra Madre Fire Department participated in a total of 6,286 hours of training.
+A further breakdown of this statistic shows the fire department as a group averaged 524 hours of training per month; and 9 hours of training per month, per individual.
+Fire suppression personnel (excluding single-role paramedics) averaged 120 hours of training each for the year, and averaged 10 hours per month of individual training.
+In 2014, Sierra Madre Fire Department personnel participated in FRO (First Responder Operations) training, an 8 hour class designed for personnel who respond to the release or potential release of hazardous materials.
+The course describes the potential types of hazardous materials and wastes that may be encountered, how hazardous properties are communicated, and initial response steps.